TEDS Data Dictionary

 General data entry and data cleaning issues (for all studies including the In Home) are described in a separate page.

 For this study, all data were entered manually by TEDS staff in the TEDS office.
 The data were entered into an Access database that had been designed specifically for this purpose.
-Most of the data recorded in the twin test score sheets had already been scored by the testers, and these scores were entered directly.
-Verbatim text notes were also entered, although these do not form part of the analysis data.

 The responses in the parent questionnaire and post-visit questionnaire are generally multiple-choice tick boxes; these responses were coded and entered as numerical data by the data-entry staff.